-We recently bought an additional 20 acres and with it we inherited a large infestation of Spotted knapweed.
-I have seen a plant here and there in other areas of our 45 acres so I knew it was not contained and we had to deal with this immediately.
+One section of our land has a large infestation of Spotted knapweed (Centaurea maculosa).
 Much like I handled the research for the cool season grass and bindweeds, I did the same with this.
 Hopefully, this will help others who have problems with this invasive.
 [Read more…] about Spotted Knapweed (Centaurea maculosa)

 We have discovered two types of bindweed in our plantings – Field bindweed (Convolvus arvensis) and Hedge bindweed (Calystegia sepium).
 This isn’t good news when some researchers have called Field bindweed the 12th and the 10th “worst weed in the world”.
 (Pfirter, Mitich) Field bindweed has the status of a serious weed in 14 countries and a problem weed in 19 countries.
 Both plants have the ability to vine up other plants as they grow; making it difficult to control without collateral damage.
 [Read more…] about Bindweeds

 What is ecological restoration?
 Some define it as returning the land to pre-settlement conditions, which in Wisconsin is pre-1830.
 Some define it as unnecessary work because they believe that “nature knows best” and to just let “nature take its course.”
 If we are to preserve the biodiversity that remains on our planet, we need to expand our definition beyond these archaic and fantastical notions.
 Perhaps a better definition would be creating habitat that is useable and functional so that a diversity of biota are able to thrive.
 [Read more…] about Going “au naturale”